 The objective of the activation control is to verify that the aFRR services are correctly delivered.
 These checks are performed on a continuous basis on BSP level, meaning that a BSP has to be compliant with the quality targets for his complete portfolio and not on a delivery point level.
-The verification is based on data per delivery point (see Section 4.4).
+The verification is based on data per delivery point that will be obtained in real-time and/or ex-post (see Section 4.4).